viam-modules/event-manager/README.md

 # event-manager modular service

-*event-manager* is a Viam module that provides eventing capabilities using the generic service API through the viam:event-manager:eventing model.
+*event-manager* is a Viam module that provides eventing capabilities using the sensor component API through the viam:event-manager:eventing model.
-Status of the current event state is provided by the sensor API through the viam:event-manager:event-status model.

 The event manager is can be used in conjunction with a mobile app or web app, which provides a user interface for configuring and managing events.